Cog-Creators/Red-DiscordBot/docs/update_red.rst

      - If you were not using the MongoDB driver, this does not affect you.
      - If you were using a 3rd party cog which required MongoDB, it probably still does.
-     - If you were using the MongoDB driver, prior to launching your instance after update, you will need to run the following commands to convert:
+     - If you were using the MongoDB driver, **prior to launching your instance after update**, you will need to run the following commands to convert:

          .. code::